focus-editor/focus/LOG.md

     - New project
     - Switch project

+- Sticky viewport
+    - When editing with multiple cursors it makes sense to adjust the glue point even for the current buffer

+- Line wrap:
+    - Sticky viewport before that!
+    - Implement wrapping for buffer
+    - Have a maximum allowed line length (then force a line wrap, but with a possibility to disable and face the consequences)
+    - Inspect all places where we use line_starts and consider using real_line_starts (with a switch?)

+- Make sure behaviour is consistent when selecting by cursor or by mouse (either with ctrl+D or with ctrl+arrows)

 - Highlight C/C++

+- CRLF:
+    + Get rid of crlf notes
+    - Show a warning when a CRLF file is loaded, then dismiss on save

+- Detect conflicting keys in the same context in the same config

 - Highlight matching braces

-- Detect conflicting keys in the same context in the same config

 - F12 to search by current identifier
 - Generalise TODO highlighting
 - Implement general language highlighting with a set of common keywords etc

-- CRLF:
-    + Get rid of crlf notes
-    - Show a warning when a CRLF file is loaded, then dismiss on save

-- Nice to haves:
 - Mark modified buffers in the navigate dialog
 - Mark deleted buffers in the open file dialog
 - Create new cursors above/below by ctrl+alt+shift+arrows
 - Display the number of cursors in the footer
 - Rollback creating another cursor (ctrl+alt+D?)

+- Horizontal scrolling
+- Ctrl + R to search by symbol within buffer (jump immediately when moving cursor between options)
+- Ctrl + Shift + R to search by symbol within workspace
+- Try to implement "jump to symbol definition".
+Display a popup if more than one.
+Do a scan of jai files for that.
+- Custom title bar (currently too much work and not very robust)
+- Ignore project folders which are children of another project folder?
+- Profile the whole project to see if we're doing something stupid

 - Add horizontal scrollbar
     - Alt-HL smooth scroll

+- Hot refresh workspace (not having to restart the editor)

 - Select syntax highlighting dialog